Overview

 bridge_maxwait 0

-- is a setting for spanning tree.
-If you have a possibility for network looks, you may want to turn this on.
+bridge_stp off - is a setting for spanning tree.
+If you have a possibility for network loops, you may want to turn this on.

 bridge_fd 0 - turns off all forwarding delay.
 If you do not know what this is, you probably do not need it.